The history of the Deperaux name began during the Middle Ages in a region known as Brittany

 Early Notables of the Deperaux family (pre 1700)

-Notable amongst this name at this time was Nicolas Perrot (1644-1717), French explorer, diplomat, and fur trader, one of the first white men in the Upper Mississippi Valley; François-Marie Perrot (1644-1691), French Governor of Montreal by a royal commission in 1670, and later Governor of Acadia (1684-1687); Nicolas Perot (ca. 1611-1661)...
-Another 74 words (5 lines of text) are included under the topic Early Deperaux Notables in all our PDF Extended History products and printed products wherever possible.
+Notable amongst this name at this time was Nicolas Perrot (1644-1717), French explorer, diplomat, and fur trader, one of the first white men in the Upper Mississippi Valley; François-Marie Perrot (1644-1691), French Governor of Montreal by a royal commission in 1670, and later Governor of Acadia (1684-1687); Nicolas Perot (ca. 1611-1661), French Jansenist and historian; and his brothers, Claude Perrault (1613-1688), French architect...
+Another 62 words (4 lines of text) are included under the topic Early Deperaux Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Deperaux family to the New World and Oceana